tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/certificate-scenarios.md

     The following CAs are the current partnered providers with Key Vault:
     -   DigiCert - Key Vault offers OV SSL certificates with DigiCert.
     -   GlobalSign - Key Vault offers OV SSL certificates with GlobalSign
-    -   WoSign - Key Vault offers OV SSL or EV SSL certificates with WoSign based on setting configured by customer in thier WoSign account on the WoSign portal.
+    -   WoSign - Key Vault offers OV SSL or EV SSL certificates with WoSign based on setting configured by customer in their WoSign account on the WoSign portal.

 **Step 2** - An account admin for a CA provider creates credentials to be used by Key Vault to enroll, renew, and use SSL certificates via Key Vault.

 **Step 3** - A Contoso admin, along with a Contoso employee (Key Vault user) who owns certificates, depending on the CA, can get a certificate from the admin or directly from the account with the CA.

--   Begin an add credential operation to a key vault by creating a [Certificate Issuer](../certificate-issuers) resource.
+-   Begin an add credential operation to a key vault by creating a [certificate issuer](https://docs.microsoft.com/rest/api/keyvault/certificate-issuers) resource.
     -   Ex.
 MyDigiCertIssuer
         -   Provider
         -   Credentials – CA account credentials.
 Each CA has its own specific data.

      For more information on creating accounts with CA Providers, see the related post on the [Key Vault blog](http://aka.ms/kvcertsblog).

-**Step 3.1** - set up contacts [Certificate Contacts](../certificate-contacts) for notifications.
+**Step 3.1** - set up [certificate contacts](https://docs.microsoft.com/rest/api/keyvault/certificate-contacts) for notifications.
 This is the contact for the Key Vault user.
 Key Vault does not enforce this step.

 Note - This process, through step 3.1, is a onetime operation.